open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 and `error` are terminal method calls.
 Mirroring those rules avoids rejecting values that `fmt` handles without recursion, including types with promoted formatting methods.

+Before formatting individual keys, `fmt` sorts multi-entry maps by comparing their raw keys.
+An exceptionally deep struct, array, or interface key can therefore recurse inside `internal/fmtsort` beyond the preflight's method boundary even when the key's formatting method would be terminal.
+This is a known limitation.
+Mirroring the private comparator would couple the converter to implementation details that can change between supported Go versions, so this preflight does not attempt to bound that raw-key sort.

 For maps, slices, and arrays, only the repeated or over-limit edge is replaced, using the corresponding marker.
 When a cycle or depth exhaustion is found